jwu74/AAI551-TicTacToe-RL/README.md

 ## Algorithm Overview

 ### 1. Q-Learning (Off-Policy Temporal Difference)
 Q-Learning is a value-based method that learns optimal Q-values Q(s,a) using a table.
-It updates using the maximum Q-value of the next state, making it an off-policy algorithm.
+It will update using the maximum Q-value of the next state, making it an off-policy algorithm.

 **Key Features:**
 - Stores Q-values in a dictionary (state-action table)